Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling: Experiment

 \subsection{Experimental Settings}

-For each dataset, we randomly divide them into two parts: 80\% of the ratings are used for training, while the other 20\% are for evaluation.
+For each dataset, we choose 80\% of the interactions in each user session as the training set, and leave the rest as the testing set.
 Moreover, for MovieLens (100k), Yahoo!
 Music and MovieLens (1M), the positive ratings are $4$ and $5$, while for Jester, the positive ones are those higher than $0$.
 The number of latest positively rated items $n$, which is empirically set to $5$.
 We perform PMF to pretrain the $100$-dimensional embeddings of the users and items.
 Moreover, in each episode, we do not recommend repeated items, i.e., we remove the ones already recommended from the candidate set.
 The discount rate $\gamma$ is 0.9.
 We utilize Adam optimizer for all the RL based methods with $L_2$-norm regularization to prevent overfitting.
 As for the reward function, we empirically normalize the ratings into range [-1 ,1] and utilize the normalized ones as the feedback of the corresponding recommendations.
 For instance, in timestep $t$, the recommender agent recommends an item $j$ to user $i$, (denoted as action $a$ in state $s$), and the rating $rate_{i,j}$ comes from the interaction logs if user $i$ actually rates item $j$, or from a predicted value by the simulator otherwise.
 Therefore, the reward function can be defined as follows:

 where the first setting is for MovieLens (100k), Yahoo!
 Music and MovieLens (1M), and the second one is for Jester.
 All the baseline methods are carefully tuned for a fair comparison.
 We model the recommendation procedure as an interaction episode with length $T$, and the hyper-parameter $T$ is tuned for different datasets (detailed in Section V.E).